-We do take some cases out of order, and here are the most common reasons:
+We do take some cases out of order, and here are the most common reasons why:

-1. We are scheduling disability cases on a priority basis.
+1. We schedule disability cases on a priority basis.
 As a general matter, these are cases in which delay will normally cause the greatest hardship.

-3. If a case does not require an evidentiary hearing, it gets assigned immediately to a Magistrate for decision on the written record.
-801 CMR 1.01(10)(c) provides that a matter may be submitted for decision on written materials:
+3. If a case does not require an evidentiary hearing, it gets assigned immediately to a Magistrate for a decision on the written record.
+801 CMR 1.01(10)(c) provides that a case may be submitted for decision on written materials: